Transferring Electronic Records

 The TDA will take state agency records that have been scheduled as “A” (Archival) or “R” (Review) on an approved records retention schedule.
 “R” records will need to be reviewed by an appraisal archivist prior to transfer.

-- For more information about the types of records for transfer see the FAQ’s for State Agencies on the TSLAC website
+- State agencies: For more information about the types of records for transfer see the FAQ’s for State Agencies on the TSLAC website

 For questions about transferring electronic records to TSLAC, an agency records management officer (RMO) should contact either: